gumaty/codewars/README.md

 If there are no numbers of this kind in the range [a,b] the function should output an empty list.

     90, 100 --> []

+## Task 22

+## Task 23

+## Task 24

+## Task 25

+Create a function finalGrade, which calculates the final grade of a student depending on two parameters: a grade for the exam and a number of completed projects.

+This function should take two arguments: exam - grade for exam (from 0 to 100); projects - number of completed projects (from 0 and above);

+This function should return a number (final grade).
+There are four types of final grades:

+    100, if a grade for the exam is more than 90 or if a number of completed projects more than 10.
+    90, if a grade for the exam is more than 75 and if a number of completed projects is minimum 5.
+    75, if a grade for the exam is more than 50 and if a number of completed projects is minimum 2.
+    0, in other cases

+Examples(Inputs-->Output):

+    100, 12 --> 100
+    99, 0 --> 100
+    10, 15 --> 100

+    85, 5 --> 90

+    55, 3 --> 75

+    55, 0 --> 0
+    20, 2 --> 0

+*Use Comparison and Logical Operators.

+## Task 26

+Your task is to find the nearest square number, nearest_sq(n) or nearestSq(n), of a positive integer n.

+For example, if n = 111, then nearest\_sq(n) (nearestSq(n)) equals 121, since 111 is closer to 121, the square of 11, than 100, the square of 10.

+If the n is already the perfect square (e.g. n = 144, n = 81, etc.), you need to just return n.